HybridReaverHD/LE-Scripts/README.md

-Script will press thhe Potion butten ( 1 ) when below specific hp threshhold

 written in python, PIL for screen capture and crop + grayscale + threshold and pytesseract or image to text. pyautogui will trigger the keyboard.

+Script will press the Potion butten ( 1 ) when below specific hp threshhold

 Image processing examples:
 - Real ![le_err_0_thresh](https://github.com/user-attachments/assets/54f1eca5-d416-4869-bcae-bb53f6dd5000)